Affiliate links on Android Authority may earn us a commission. Learn more.

 That said, Motorola’s camera decisions often leave us scratching our heads.
 The 50MP primary sensor should hold its own, but Motorola ditched the ultrawide camera from the last Moto G 5G and kept the underpowered macro lens.
 We’ll be putting the Moto G 5G through its paces in a full review soon, but for now, it’s a fair option if you don’t fancy Google’s budget phone.

-The last of our Pixel 6a alternatives might cost you a little more (and isn’t officially available in the US), but it’s definitely a good pick for mobile gamers.
-Poco decided to double-down on great gaming features, adding retractable shoulder keys, blistering 120W charging, and a powerful flagship processor.
+The last of our Pixel 6a alternatives is perhaps the most affordable (but isn’t officially available in the US), and it’s definitely a good pick for mobile gamers.
+POCO decided to double down on great gaming features, adding retractable shoulder keys, blistering 120W charging, and a powerful flagship processor.
 Sound like overkill?
 It is, but in the best way.

-The flagship-grade Snapdragon 8 Gen 1 processor means that the Poco F4 GT performs with the best of them, and the large display keeps you right in the action.
-It features a 6.67-inch OLED panel, complete with a 120Hz refresh rate and a sharp Full HD+ resolution.
-The battery is bigger than the Pixel 6a’s at 4,700mAh, though the insane charging speed means you can fill it in just about 17 minutes.
+The flagship-grade Snapdragon 778G processor means that the POCO X5 Pro performs well for its price, and the large display keeps you right in the action.
+It features a 6.67-inch AMOLED panel, complete with a 120Hz refresh rate and a sharp Full HD+ resolution.
+The battery is bigger than the Pixel 6a’s at 4,700mAh, though the 67W charging means you can blaze to a full cell in a few minutes.

-While the Poco F4 GT is probably the best bet for gamers, it does skip a few everyday comforts.
-You won’t find the strongest camera system — the ultrawide sensor particularly underwhelmed us in our review.
-Poco doesn’t offer a reliable update commitment either, which leaves the device with an uncertain future.
+While the POCO X5 Pro is probably the best bet for gamers, it does skip a few everyday comforts.
+You won’t find the strongest camera system — the ultrawide sensor particularly underwhelmed.
+POCO also decided that an IP53 rating is good enough for the X5 Pro.

 The best Google Pixel 6a alternatives: Honorable mentions